aidanmelen/terraform-kubernetes-confluent-platform/examples/confluent_platform_singlenode/README.md

 Deploy the Confluent Platform Single Node.
 This Terraforms [confluent-for-kubernetes-examples/quickstart-deploy/confluent-platform-singlenode.yaml](https://github.com/confluentinc/confluent-kubernetes-examples/blob/master/quickstart-deploy/confluent-platform-singlenode.yaml).

+## Assumptions

+This example assumes you have a Kubernetes cluster running locally on Docker Desktop.
+Please see [Docker's official documentation](https://docs.docker.com/desktop/kubernetes/) for more information.

 ## Prerequisites

+Similiar to the [Deploy Applications with the Helm Provider](https://learn.hashicorp.com/tutorials/terraform/helm-provider?in=terraform/use-case) tutorial; releasing the Confluent Operator and Confluent Platform will require two separate Terraform runs.

 Deploy the Confluent Operator into the `confluent` namespace.
 Please see the [confluent_operator example](https://github.com/aidanmelen/terraform-kubernetes-confluent-platform/tree/main/examples/confluent_operator) for more information.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->